HB 4134 - 1.25% for Wildlife Passes the Oregon Legislature!

 How it works

-HB 4134 would raise the statewide lodging tax (TLT) from 1.5% to 2.75%.
+HB 4134 will raise the statewide lodging tax (TLT) from 1.5% to 2.75%.
 The funds raised by the tax will go directly to imperiled fish, wildlife, and habitat recovery efforts.
-With nearly 300 species at an elevated risk of extinction and 11 habitats of greatest conservation need, these additional investments would be life-saving.
+With nearly 300 species at an elevated risk of extinction and 11 habitats of greatest conservation need, these additional investments will be life-saving.

 Ringtail, Drew Watson